testing200325/phish_hunter/README.md

 ## Run Phish Hunter

-For now, you need to modify this script to include the URLs you want to scan.
-Soon enough, this script will support argparse and/or be created into a lib/.

 Eventually, I plan to include an application that can crawl the entire internet, detect websites and scan each while generating results into a report. ....maybe?

-Yes, I know after training the model it says the accuracy is 95% but it is not always 95%.
+Yes, I know after training the model it says the accuracy is 95%, but it is not always 95%.
-..but 95% compared to what, in reality?
+...on the other hand 95% compared to what, in reality?

 I could grab 50 URLs that are obvious to the eye and obtain 100% accuracy in the results.
 I could grab 50 random URLS and get ~50% accuracy.